The following article is an excerpt from "A Book of Bible Study"

 Paul also taught us clearly in Romans 8:17 that we as the children of God must share in the sufferings of Christ, in order that we may also share in His glory.
 The Scriptures reveal to us that God has ordained it will be through our sharing in the sufferings of His Son Jesus Christ that spiritual fruit will be born, which will bring about for us a share in Christ’s eternal glory.

-And as we can also see from the Scriptures, the sufferings that Jesus endured took many forms.
+As we can also see from the Scriptures, the sufferings that Jesus endured took many forms.
 In Isaiah 52:14 we learn that “His appearance was marred more than any man”.
 He was disfigured, and “many were astonished” at Him.

 Continuing in Isaiah 53 we learn that Jesus had “no stately form or majesty that we should look upon Him, nor appearance that we should be attracted to Him.”.
 He was despised and rejected by others.
 Men had no esteem for Him; they hid their faces from Him.
 He was “a man of sorrows and acquainted with grief”.